JGlerup/Advance-media/README.md

 # UCN: School of Trix
-This is a scholl project where are building a small browser based game.
+This is a school project where are building a small browser based game.